List of Green Party of England and Wales MPs and peers

 This is a list of current and former representatives of the Green Party of England and Wales in the UK Parliament.
 Members of the London Assembly, potential future members of the Senedd and members of local councils are not listed.
+The Scottish Green Party and the Green Party Northern Ireland are separate sister parties from the Green Party of England and Wales.